It’s not all or nothing; Pick one.

 This includes purchasing products that are not tested on animals and that do not contain animal byproducts, and supporting (preferably local) businesses that choose to provide vegan products.
 You can find information on cruelty-free products and companies at the Leaping Bunny and its mobile app, and at Vegan Beauty Review.

 If you want to help curb pet overpopulation and keep your companion animals healthy, the most important step you can take is to get them spayed or neutered.
 ADLA makes statewide referrals to low cost and no cost spay/neuter services.
 Call our Spay Neuter Hotline at 602.265.SPAY or click here.

 Are you or someone you know feeding cats?
 The Spay Neuter Hotline can help through Trap-Neuter-Return (TNR).
 TNR is the most humane and effective way to stabilize and eventually reduce outdoor cat populations.
-602.265.SPAY or visit the Spay Neuter Hotline and So Many Cats.
+You can request help with outdoor cats here.

 Compassion for Wildlife

 Have you found an injured, sick, or orphaned wild animal?
 First, make sure the animal really needs your help.
 Learn how to determine if the animal is truly orphaned or injured.
 You can find a list Arizona licensed wildlife rehabilitators here.

 Feeding wild animals places them in danger, along with humans and pets.
 It is also illegal in much of the state.
 In 2006 the Arizona Legislature passed a law that bans feeding of wildlife (except birds and squirrels) in Pima, Pinal and Maricopa counties.
 Since then other counties and cities throughout the state have adopted various laws prohibiting the feeding of wildlife.
 Read Four Reasons Not to Feed Wildlife.